cigs-tech/cigs/README.md

 // Usage example
 (async () => {
   try {
-    const result = await getFavoriteColor.run("What is the favorite color of Alice"); // { color: 'blue' }
+    const result = await getFavoriteColor.run(
+      "What is the favorite color of Alice",
+    ); // { color: 'blue' }
     console.log(result);

-    const result2 = await getFavoriteColor.run("What is the favorite color of Susan"); // { color: 'unknown' }
+    const result2 = await getFavoriteColor.run(
+      "What is the favorite color of Susan",
+    ); // { color: 'unknown' }
     console.log(result2);

     // You can also call that function with the specified input